 The advantage of this process is components with excellent wear resistance, corrosion resistance and high temperature properties, the hardness result and also better than carburizing heat treatment process.

-We will close our company for Moon Festival from Sep 22 to 24, returning to the office on Tuesday Sep 25.
+We will close our company for New Year's Day from Dec 29 to Jan 1, 2019.
+Returning to the office on Wednesday Jan 2.
 Thank you very much for your support and understanding.Read More

 - 2018 Holiday Notice of National Day.

 We will close our company for National Day on Oct 10, returning to the office on Thursday Oct 11.
 Thank you very much for your support, we really appreciate all the help.Read More

 We update our ISO 9001:2015 certificate at July 2018.Read More